Nice and the Cote d'Azur

 Weary?
 Take a short walk back to the beach and enjoy the view across the bay to the Cap d'Antibes and the fortified Port Vauban which was built to defend Antibes, and France, from the Niçois.

-The center of Nice is from the big fountain, Fountaine du Soleil, across the Place Massena, ringed by bright pastel buildings, and up the Avenue Jean Médecin.
+Favorite thing: The center of Nice is from the big fountain, Fountaine du Soleil, across the Place Massena, ringed by bright pastel buildings, and up the Avenue Jean Médecin.
 Continuing beneath the railway overpass beside the train station, Ave Jean Médecin becomes Ave Malaussena.

 The Rue de France pedestrian shopping street runs from the end of the Place Massena, roughly parallel to the seaside.
 This area is full of shops, including some exclusive clothing boutiques, and restaurants and cafés with outdoor terraces - a great place to sit and watch the world go by, while you eat or drink.